Menci/vite-plugin-wasm/README.md

 # Notes

 TypeScript typing is broken.
-Since we can't declare a module with `Record<string, any>` as its named export map.
-Your `import ... from "./module.wasm";` will still got Vite's bulit-in typing, but the transformed code is fine.
-So just use an asterisk import `import * as wasmModule from "./module.wasm"` and type assertion (you have typing for your WASM files, right?).
+Since we can't declare a module with `Record<string, any>` as its named export map, your `import ... from "./module.wasm";` will still get Vite's built-in typing, but the transformed code is fine.
+Thus, you can simply use an asterisk import `import * as wasmModule from "./module.wasm"` and type assertion (you have typing for your WASM files, right?).